STAGE 1

 Q: Which knowledge, skills, and understandings will

-I target in this unit/project design?
+I develop in this unit/project design?

 You will begin by identifying the key knowledge, skills, and understandings students need to successfully explore the world and take meaningful action.
 This is the foundation of your unit—as we ignite student passions and introduce global issues, we ensure learners develop the skills and knowledge to engage critically, creatively, and compassionately.
 ABLE aligns with your school’s standards and curriculum while setting the stage for deeper inquiry, purpose, and action in later stages.